andre-caldas/sempraque/content/point-free/basic-idea-part-02.md

-We shall investigate what properties a topological space needs to have so we can recover a point set topology from the complete lattice given by its open sets.
+We shall investigate what properties a topological space needs to have so we can recover a point set topology from the complete lattice of its open sets.

 So, we are looking at the open sets of a topology.
 But we are using those blinders... :see_no_evil: